 Frequently Asked Questions (FAQ) About Fingerprint Processing

 Effective Sep.
-6, 2022, the SEC terminates exemptive relief from fingerprinting requirements for, among others, members and their associated persons; termination of additional temporary extension of time for submission of fingerprint information for registered persons and persons seeking registration under FINRA Rules.
+6, 2022, the SEC terminated temporary exemptive relief from fingerprinting requirements for, among others, members and their associated persons; termination of additional temporary extension of time for submission of fingerprint information for registered persons and persons seeking registration under FINRA Rules.

 On This Page